Latrobe Armory

 The Latrobe Armory was an historic National Guard armory that was located in Latrobe, Westmoreland County, Pennsylvania.

 It was added to the National Register of Historic Places in 1989.
 The structure was demolished in 2011.

 History and architectural features

 Built in 1928, this historic structure was a two-story, rectangular, brick building, which measured seven bays by three bays and was designed in the Art Deco style.
 The administrative area was located on the first floor, with the drill hall on the second.

-It was added to the National Register of Historic Places in 1989.
-The structure was demolished in 2011.